 The game is simple to play but it takes quite a while to figure out the strategy.
-We will provide a link where you can learn about the winning moves for Nim.
 As illustrated in the picture above with the accompanying rules, Nim is a take-away game where the piles of stones/counters can vary — it doesn’t have to form a pyramid or any set structure.
 You could, for example, have 3 stones in the first row, 7 in the second, 5 in the third, 17 in the fourth, etc.

 The key strategic insight is that you need to pick one row and then remove as many stones as you want from that row.
 The mathematics for this optimum strategy will lead to students learning about binary numbers!